gmontanola/prefect-k8s-poc/README.md

 # prefect-k8s-poc

-Can we make all Prefect components run on a Kubernetes cluster?
+Can we make Prefect Agent run on a Kubernetes with custom tasks?
 Let's try :)

 ## Authors